Chart Color Schemes

 Alfredton lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Alfredton's population is around 20,683 as of Aug 2025.
-This reflects an increase of 3,848 people since the 2021 Census, which reported a population of 16,835 people.
-The change is inferred from the estimated resident population of 20,185 from the ABS as of June 2024 and an additional 1,350 validated new addresses since the Census date.
-This level of population equates to a density ratio of 392 persons per square kilometer.
-Alfredton's growth rate of 22.9% since the 2021 census exceeded the non-metro area (5.5%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 73.9% of overall population gains during recent periods.
+Alfredton's population, as of November 2025, is approximately 20,936.
+This figure represents a 4,101 person increase from the 2021 Census, which reported a population of 16,835.
+The change is inferred from ABS estimates of June 2024 and validated new addresses since the Census date.
+This results in a population density ratio of 397 persons per square kilometer.
+Alfredton's growth rate of 24.4% since the 2021 census exceeded both the non-metro area (6.0%) and SA4 region, indicating significant growth.
+Interstate migration contributed approximately 73.9% of population gains during recent periods.

 Frequently Asked Questions - Population